tdauth/dmdf/README.md

 * http://www.wc3c.net/showpost.php?p=1132707&postcount=3630
 * http://www.wc3c.net/showpost.php?p=1132728&postcount=3632

+The JassHelper binary is part of this repository in the directory [tools/JNGP/jasshelper](./tools/JNGP/jasshelper).

 Options [forcemethodevaluate] and [noimplicitthis] are supported!

 Edit "jasshelper.conf" in your Warcraft III directory which comes from the JassNewGenPack and set: